timescale/docs/tutorials/blockchain-analyze/analyze-blockchain-query.md

 analyzed time range to 5 days.

-If you choose to visualize the query in Grafana, you can see that the more transactions in a block, then the higher the mining fee becomes.
+If you choose to visualize the query in Grafana, you can see that the more transactions in a block, the higher the mining fee becomes.

 <Procedure>